kubk/alias/README.md

 A beautifully animated Alias game.
 It's a famous game to develop language skills.
 There are 2 teams, your aim is to make your teammates guess the word you are explaining by giving them hints and tips.
 For each correct guess the team gets a point that can be used to  move your team further on a physical board.

 The app is optimized for mobile apps (try adding it to the home screen), but it also works on desktop.
+The game uses 2000 the most popular English words.

 ### Internals